 4. When the pet's condition causes him or her anxiety and restlessness and when he or she is not able to rest in a lying down position comfortably.

-5. In my experience, cats ALWAYS do better with the pre-euthanasia sedation except in some rare cases where the pet's condition is so advanced that he or she is already semi-conscious.
+5. Cats ALWAYS do better with the pre-euthanasia sedation and in some cases, it is even better to administer the sedative in 2 separate injections except in some rare cases where the pet's condition is so advanced that he or she is already semi-conscious.
 Also, small dogs who tend to be more sensitive such as poodles, yorkies, maltese, etc... generally do better with a sedative despite the fact that the sedative injection itself can cause them some, usually minimal, discomfort.